If not now, when?

-the stunning scenery was the catalyst for me to ponder drastically changing my life at the age of 50.
+Our stunning scenery was indeed a powerful catalyst, it called to me to drastically change my life at the age of 50.

-So I did it, because if not now, when?
+So I did it, I had to answer the question that had become my travel buddy, if not now, when?

 The seemingly infinite possibilities of technique, firing methods, and the many art forms it encompasses make it both challenging and captivating.